 - Neighbourhood precedent

-- If is possible to build on the land
+- If it’s possible to build on the land

 - Existing buildings that cannot be removed